metuefes/pytorch-Deep-Learning/README.md

-## This notebook repository is forked for coding exercises for deep learning.
-Please visit the original github repo for original unsolved version .
+## This notebook repository is forked to solve the coding exercises of deep learning course at https://atcold.github.io/pytorch-Deep-Learning/.
+Please visit the original github repo for original unsolved versions of the exercises.

 # Deep Learning (with PyTorch) [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Atcold/pytorch-Deep-Learning/master)